 So I'm going to add a new action that shows up when you long press a document to export this particle system as a GIF file or a GIF file.

+Now let's take a look at the Document Browser View Controller again.
 The view did load method is a great moment to configure these actions.

+So, therefore, I'm instantiating a new UI Document Browser Action.
+I give it an identifier that is unique throughout the app, a localized Title, and I set the availability to menu only.
 So this will make sure that this action only shows up when you long press a document inside your Document Browser View Controller grid.

 Let's try it out in the simulator.